indeox/infiniscroll/README.md

 Before a list item is rendered in the list, we do not know its height.
 However, to render the correct slice when the list changes, we must know all the heights of all the elements.

+The DOM-size contraint affects us here:

+> We cannot ever measure the whole list, or necessarily measure new items when they are added.

-To accomodate for this, we will:
+To accomodate this, we will:

 - assume a height for each item (which may come from a cache)
 - insert and measure the item when it is calculated to appear in the slice
+- if any heights were wrong, schedule another render pass

-- choose a new slice based on our new new height knowledge
+The next pass will choose a new slice based on our updated height knowledge, and we'll repeat the process again if something changed, leading to uncertainty about the heights.
-- schedule another list pass

-However, this is made more difficult dues to another constraint:

-> We cannot ever render the whole list and we cannot render new items if they appear at the top of the list while we are scrolled down as there may be hundreds.

-To compensate, we'll adjust the user's scroll position if new, offscreen items arrive using an assumed height, and adjust when we know the real height.
+We'll adjust the user's scroll position if new, offscreen items arrive using an assumed height, and adjust when we know the real height.

 For example, we have a list of 10 items with real heights, and we assume a height of 10px for new items: